tjdagoatt/Finished.Choose.API.Pt3/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 5 - Choose Your Own API
+# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition

 Submitted by: Terrance Holloway II

-Time spent: 5 hours spent in total
+Time spent: 2 hours spent in total

 ## Summary

-YouHunt is an android app that searches for different videos that meet the criteria of certain themes/topics you choose.
+YouHunt is an android app that searches for multiple different videos that meet the criteria of certain themes/topics you choose.

 If I had to describe this project in three (3) emojis, they would be: 🧐😤🥸

 ## Application Features

 <!-- (This is a comment) Please be sure to change the [ ] to [x] for any features you completed.
 If a feature is not checked [x], you might miss the points for that item! -->